msjones3/labs/README.md

 Update the evaluateErrors() code so that it checks to see if the credentials are valid.
 If they are, print 'login successful' and if they are not, add the error 'credentials invalid' to the error messages displayed

+## save
+I'm  not sure if this sandbox will exist forever, so you may want to copy this code to a document and save it in a folder called 'code snippets' or something like that
+Down the track sometime, you may find that the code you have just written might come in handy!!

 {% spoiler "Solution" %} Just kidding - I'm not giving you the solution.
 BUT... here's a cool video!
 {% video https://www.youtube.com/watch?v=oHg5SJYRHA0 %}